ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 ## Example

-Below is the comparison before and after the migration.
+Below is the comparison of the editor configuration before and after the migration.

 <details>
 <summary>Before</summary>